 Why It Won: This card offers impressive cash-back rates on bonus categories and a large sign-up bonus.

-The Cost: There is a $95 annual fee for this card and a 2.7% foreign transaction fee.
+The Cost: $95 annual fee.
+There is also a 2.7% foreign transaction fee.

 At publishing time, the Blue Cash Preferred from American Express, Chase Freedom and Citi Double Cash cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.